WouterServaes/FlowfieldResearchProject/README.md

 I update all the agents in  [App_Flowfield.cpp](Project/App_Flowfield/App_Flowfield.cpp):: [HandleAgentUpdate](https://github.com/WouterServaes/FlowfieldResearchProject/blob/aa795e2cebb96aec2524997e73cfefde78cc3de9/Project/App_Flowfield/App_Flowfield.cpp#L295).
 I go over every agent and check if this agent has reached its goal.
 If it has, I mark it for removal if you decide to remove the agent at the goal.
 If it has reached its goal but the agent shouldn't be removed, it gets a new, random, goal.
 If the agent has not reached its goal, I call MoveSqr from the grid (more info below) and update the agent itself ([to agent Update function](https://github.com/WouterServaes/FlowfieldResearchProject/blob/aa795e2cebb96aec2524997e73cfefde78cc3de9/Project/App_Flowfield/FlowfieldAgent.cpp#L31)).
 After going over all the agents, I go over them again and remove the ones marked for remove ([to code](https://github.com/WouterServaes/FlowfieldResearchProject/blob/aa795e2cebb96aec2524997e73cfefde78cc3de9/Project/App_Flowfield/App_Flowfield.cpp#L326)).

 ##### Moving agent <a name="movingAgent"></a>
 To set a new target for the agent, I get the square idx of the position the agent is at [to code GetGridSqrIdxAtPos()](https://github.com/WouterServaes/FlowfieldResearchProject/blob/aa795e2cebb96aec2524997e73cfefde78cc3de9/Project/App_Flowfield/Grid.cpp#L197).
 I go in the direction of the goalNr (flow field nr) of this square and get a position in the next square.
-I then get the idx of this new square and set the new target for this agent to the middle of this new squares
+I then get the idx of this new square and set the new target for this agent to the middle of this new squares.
 ```cpp
 void Grid::MoveSqr(const Elite::Vector2& currentPos, Elite::Vector2& targetPos, int goalNr)
 {